JelleZijlstra/stublint/README.md

 `stublint` currently checks for the following:
 - Function bodies must be empty (allowed self assignments and raise for now)
 - Strict constraints on sys.version_info and sys.platform checks.
+- TypeVars defined in stub modules must be private to the module.

+In strict mode (using the `--strict` argument to stublint), the following are also enabled:
+- All arguments must have a type annotations.
+- All functions must have a return type annotation.

 Much more can be added.